hashicorp/terraform/website/intro/getting-started/modules.html.md

 ## Module Outputs

-Just as the module instance had input arguments such as `num_servers` above, module can also produce _output_ values, similar to resource attributes.
+Just as the module instance had input arguments such as `num_servers` above, a module can also produce _output_ values, similar to resource attributes.

 [The module's outputs reference](https://registry.terraform.io/modules/hashicorp/consul/aws?tab=outputs) describes all of the different values it produces.
 Overall, it exposes the